pchiorean/Indentz/docs/README.md

 * **`PageRatios.jsx`** calculates the ratio of each page and displays it in the upper left corner.

 * **`QR.jsx`** adds a QR code on the bottom left corner of each page, or saves it in a separate file.
-It has two operating modes, batch or manual mode:
+It has two operating modes, batch or manual:

   * Batch: if a file named `QR.txt` is found in the same folder, it processes it.
 It must be a 2 column TSV *(tab-separated values)* file; the first column is the filename, the second the QR code.
 The first line (the header) is ignored.